 Yes!
 There is no one way to be a Jewish music leader.
 Jewish Star is for anyone with musical talent with a passion for Jewish leadership.
 On your submission form, when talking about your goals, you are encouraged to share how you currently and plan to use your instrumental performance to lead in Jewish spaces/communities.

 Yes!
-Jewish Star programs such as webinars, the Mentoring Program, and the SLBC National Conference all focus on building the core competencies of music leadership that are relevant in Jewish AND secular music spaces, such as public presentation and leadership skills, marketing and self-promotion, creating video recordings to share on social media and more.
-Many of our Jewish Star mentors also have experience in the secular music industry.
+Jewish Star opportunities such as webinars, the Mentoring Program, and the SLBC National Conference all focus on building the core competencies of music leadership that are relevant in Jewish AND secular music spaces, such as public presentation and leadership skills, marketing and self-promotion, creating video recordings to share on social media and more.
+Many of our Jewish Star mentors also have extensive experience in the secular music industry.

 Nope!
-Jewish Star is NOT a songwriting contest.
+Jewish Star is NOT a songwriting competition.
 Participants may perform ANY song appropriate for a Jewish setting for their video submission.
 Please carefully review the Submission Instructions above to make sure you choose a song that is appropriate for Jewish Star.

-Yes!
-Group submissions are welcome and encouraged.
-On the submission form, you will be asked about your group's history of or intention to lead/perform together.
-This is an important factor when Jewish Star is matching you to the best opportunities for your group.
-You can also record a video asynchronously, meaning that you can make and edit a video together with someone if you're unable to be in the same physical location.
+If you are not in the same location as someone you wish to enter with, you can also record a video asynchronously, meaning that you can make and edit a video together, just be sure to check all the requirements.
 When you are ready to enter, be sure that each member of your group submits a form; only one of you is required to provide the video submission.

 We will never share someone's submission video outside of our organization.
 Because recognition and promotion is part of what Jewish Star offers participants, we will sometimes take 3-sec clips from submission videos to use in marketing materials about Jewish Star.
 These clips do not feature any audio.
 We also sometimes use still images of Zoom webinars and mentoring meetings in Jewish Star marketing.

 If you reached the "Thank you for your submission" page of the Jewish Star Submission From — it was received!
 Every video received is reviewed.
 You will receive an email about the program opportunities you received on Oct.
-22. We will announce the Jewish Star All-Stars on Jewish Rock Radio’s Facebook Page.
+28. We will announce the Jewish Star All-Stars on Jewish Rock Radio’s Facebook Page.

 THE IMPACT OF JEWISH STAR